Facico/Chinese-Vicuna/README.md

 - code for run on CPU (fp16 or int4 is support, in purely C++)
 - tools to download/convert/quantify original facebook llama.ckpt

-This is our instruction demo:
+This is our instruction demo (with beam-size=4, so you will see 4 process output in the meantime):

 https://user-images.githubusercontent.com/72137647/228496412-60043912-f491-430b-848a-599e6edfa5ef.mp4